 Systematic study of crisis in business and industry; vulnerability analysis, disaster-resistant companies, crisis communications strategies, employee support services, and public relations.
 This course is co-listed with CDM 4745.
-Prerequisite(s): CDM 3000.

 CMGT 5310 - Construction Safety (3)

 Construction safety and health conditions on the job as they relate to workers, supervisors, inspectors, and the public.
 This course is co-listed with CMGT 4310.
 Prerequisite(s): CMGT 2310.
 An additional fee is associated with this course.